Head (film): Production

-The plot and peak moments of the film came together at an Ojai, California, resort where the Monkees, Rafelson, and Nicholson brainstormed into a tape recorder, reportedly with the aid of a quantity of marijuana.
-Jack Nicholson then took the tapes and used them as the basis for his screenplay, which according to Rafelson he structured while under the influence of LSD.
-When the band learned that they would not be allowed to direct themselves or to receive screenwriting credit, Dolenz, Jones, and Nesmith staged a one-day walkout, leaving Tork the only Monkee on the set the first day.
-The strike ended after the first day when the studio agreed to a larger percentage share of the film's net for the group, but the incident damaged the Monkees' relationship with Rafelson and Bert Schneider and would effectively end their professional relationship with the producers.
+Rafelson and Nicholson completed further script revisions on February 15.
+Filming was also scheduled to begin that day.
+When the band learned that they would not be allowed to direct themselves or to receive screenwriting credit, Dolenz, Davy Jones, and Michael Nesmith staged a one-day walkout, leaving Peter Tork the only Monkee on the set the first day.
+The strike ended after the first day when the studio agreed to a larger percentage share of the film's net for the group, but the incident damaged the Monkees' relationship with Rafelson and Schneider and would effectively end their professional relationship with the producers.